andlabs/winiconview/README.md

 You can alternatively provide a directory name to scan on the command line.

 This program will not scan recursively into directories; it will only show files within that directory.
+If running as a 32-bit process on 64-bit Windows, the automatic filesystem redirection provided by WOW64 is disabled during the file browsing and icon gathering, so you can peek through both 32-bit and 64-bit files with both 32-bit and 64-bit builds.

 This program requires Common Controls version 6, so will only run on Windows XP and up.
 I don't know what the minimum service pack version of Windows XP is supported.
 Right now you need to use a manifest, which is provided in the source distribution.